xcart/xc5-manual/en/shipping/free_shipping_on_specific_products.md

 Item One and Item Two together - $7.50 (Rate Two is applied: As a result of the 1st iteration, Rate One is excluded, since Product One and Product Two together have a weight equal to 1lb.
 As a result of the 2nd iteration, the cost of shipping is calculated using the percent-based Rate Two, but the rate is applied to Item Two only, `50$*15% -$7.5`)

 ## "Free shipping" method
-For the case when a customer's shopping cart contains only products with free shipping, and, for some reason, no rates are defined in the store that can be used for them, the module provides a method "Free shipping".
+For the case when a customer's shopping cart contains only products with free shipping, and, for some reason, the store does not have any other shipping methods that can be used for them, the module provides a method "Free shipping".
 ![xc5_freeshipping_specialfreeshipmethod.png]({{site.baseurl}}/attachments/ref_IU9J0uuT/xc5_freeshipping_specialfreeshipmethod.png)

 If necessary, you can edit the name and description of this method.
 To do so, click on the method name and adjust the information you require.